Learn how to stop your iPhone, iPad, or iPod touch from automatically backing up to your computer when you connect it using a USB cable.

-Whenever you make important changes to your iPhone, iPod touch, or iPad, and then plug it into your Mac or PC with iTunes installed, iTunes may launch and attempt to automatically sync and back up your device.
+Whenever you make important changes to your iOS device and then plug it into your Mac or Windows PC, Finder or iTunes may launch and attempt to automatically sync and back up your device.

-Although it’s generally a good idea to back up your devices frequently in case of failure, some people would rather do it manually because they have a lot of data on their devices and iTunes will go on for ages before it actually completes the backup process and can move on to syncing.
+Although it’s generally a good idea to back up your devices frequently in case of failure, some people would rather do it manually because they have a lot of data on their devices, and it will go on for ages before the backup process completes and can move on to syncing.

-One way to keep iTunes from automatically backing up your device when you launch iTunes with a device connected is to set iTunes so that your device backs up via iCloud instead.
+One way to keep iTunes or Finder from automatically backing up your device is to set it to back up via iCloud instead.

-1) Connect your iOS device to your Mac or PC.
+1) Connect your iPhone or iPad to your Windows PC or Mac running macOS Mojave or earlier.

 2) Launch iTunes on your computer (for some, it may launch automatically after step 1).

-3) Click on the Device button on the top left of the app.
+3) Click the Device button at the top of the app.

 4) From the device information screen in iTunes, select iCloud from the backup options and then click on the blue Done button.